sourabhaprasad/fcc-responsive-web-design/README.md

 # Responsive Web Design Projects

-This repository captures the solo projects created using simple HTML and CSS.
+All the projects were created as part of my journey in mastering the principles of responsive web design and implementing hands-on skills in HTML and CSS.

 # Projects